 WITHDRAWAL AND DETOX

 The process of withdrawal and detoxing from stimulant drugs can be very uncomfortable.
 It is recommended to have medical supervision when discontinuing the use of a stimulant to ensure the safety and success of detoxification.
 Profound offers residential detox.
 Withdrawal symptoms can vary in intensity and type, but may include:

 - sleep difficulties

 - extreme mood swings

 - body aches

 Profound offers a continuum of care to help you through each stage of sobriety, to make your road to recovery as straightforward as possible.
-From medical detox and inpatient rehab to intensive outpatient and sober living, we’ll craft an individualized treatment plan that suits your specific needs.
+From medical detox and inpatient rehab to specialized LGBTQ+ and Professionals Programs, we’ll craft an individualized treatment plan that suits your specific needs.

 Learn more about Profound’s programs and get help today.

 can offer your journey into recovery.